Guanajuato (city): Independence

 By the end of the 18th century, the lower classes were poor and oppressed despite the great wealth coming out of the mines.
 One event foreshadowing the Mexican War of Independence was a revolt carried out in the city attacking the heavily militarized Caja Real (building to hold the Crown's share of mining production) to protest the high taxes.
 One year later there were large protests against the expulsion of the Jesuits.

 The War of Independence broke out in the state of Guanajuato in the town of Dolores, when Father Miguel Hidalgo y Costilla shouted the “Grito de Dolores” and raised an insurgent army on September 15 and 16, 1810.
 This army marched to San Miguel, today San Miguel de Allende, and then on to the city of Guanajuato.
 Just on the outskirts on September 28, 1810, Hidalgo sent a warning letter to city authorities, but it was ignored.
 Instead, royalist troops and many of the elite made their stand at the Alhóndiga de Granaditas granary, an imposing building with few windows and thick walls.
 After entering the city unopposed, Hidalgo decided to attack the granary.
 This was the first battle against Spanish troops in the war and is popularly called the 'Siege of the Alhondiga'.
-The insurgents were unable to take the heavily defended building as royalist gunfire kept them from approaching the only entrance until a miner by the name of Juan José de los Reyes Martínez, better known as El Pípila, brilliantly strapped a large flat stone onto his back for protection.
+The insurgents were unable to take the heavily defended building as royalist gunfire kept them from approaching the only entrance until a miner by the name of Juan José de los Reyes Martínez, better known as El Pípila, strapped a large flat stone onto his back for protection.
 Crawling, he carried a flask of tar and a torch.
 When he reached the wooden doors of the main entrance, he smeared it with the tar and set it on fire.
 This allowed the insurgents to penetrate the building, defeat the Spanish royalist army and elite, and take over the heavily fortified and defended building.
 This action is commemorated by a colossal statue of El Pípila on a hill overlooking the city.